sjbennett123/polarlarp/content/current_writeups/_index.md

     name: Gemstone of Power
     description: A flawless gemstone pulsing with energy, the energy is fresh and radiant like the adventurers it will be drawn to.
     duration: 1 Year
+    delimit: Delimited to 15th Level or Below
     effects:
       - Cure Critical Wounds 30 x2 per day
   -
     name: Gemstone of Power
     description: A flawless gemstone pulsing with energy, the energy is fresh and radiant like the adventurers it will be drawn to.
     duration: 1 Year
+    delimit: Delimited to 15th Level or Below
     effects:
       - Mystic Lock x2 per day